Marine C & C, Support, Advisors, Etc.

 The Senior Marine Advisor and his staff advised the Commander of the Vietnamese Marines.
 Complementary to this function was the senior Marine’s advisor’s responsibility for coordinating the planning for the projected growth of the South Vietnamese Marine Corps with Admiral Ward and the South Vietnamese.
 Although all the Senior Marine Advisors had worked towards the development of a larger self-efficent Vietnamese Marine Corps, the exigencies of the war forestalled many necessary but ancillary activities.
 The continuous need for infantry advisors in late 1966 prevented the assignment of the U.S. Marine operations and training advisor to the primary staff function until March 1966.

 In the Spring of 1966, Colonel MacNeil undertook a long-delayed review of the South Vietnamese Marine mission, organization, and objectives.
 In June, he submitted a Force Structure Plan for the Vietnamese Marine Corps to Admiral Ward.
 The plan was eventually incorporated into the MACV Joint Strategic Objectives Plan for 1972 (JSOP).
 JSOP is a mid-range objectives plan that translates United States national objectives and policies for a time frame of five to eight years in the future, into terms of military objectives and strategic concepts, and defines basic undertakings for a cold, limited, and general war that might be accomplished with the projected force levels.
-The MACV JSOP was for five years, thus, the fiscal year 1972 JSOP was prepared in 1966.
+The MACV JSOP was for five years; thus, the fiscal year 1972 JSOP was prepared in 1966.

 MacNiel visualized the expansion of the Vietnamese Marine Corps from a brigade to a Division.
 Specifically, the plan called for the growth of the Vietnamese Marine Corps from a strength of approximately 7,000 men to a strength of approximately 11,700 men organized into nine infantry battalions and support units by 1970.

 In addition to increasing the number of infantry battalions, the Force Structure Plan restructured the Vietnamese Headquarters to support elements.
-In 1968, a headquarters battalion containing a brigade/division headquarters, a headquarters service company, a signals company, a reconnaissance company, and a military police company.
+In 1968, a headquarters battalion contained a brigade/division headquarters, a headquarters service company, a signals company, a reconnaissance company, and a military police company.
 The amphibious support battalion, which provided most of these services in 1966, was to be dissolved, while two new support battalions, a service battalion, and a medical battalion were to be established.
 The artillery battalion was to stay the same, except for adding a 105mm battery by 1968 or 1969; the Vietnamese M.C. artillery would consist of three 105mm howitzer batteries and two 75mm pack batteries.

-With the cease-fire and the withdrawal of American Forces from South Vietnam in 1973, Marine Advisory Unit logistical and advisory functions were turned over to the South Vietnamese Marine Corps logistics support branch of the Navy Division of Defence Attache’s office.
+With the cease-fire and the withdrawal of American Forces from South Vietnam in 1973, Marine Advisory Unit logistical and advisory functions were turned over to the South Vietnamese Marine Corps logistics support branch of the Navy Division of the Defence Attache’s office.
 This marked the end of an era of advisory efforts to the Vietnamese Marines.

 *It is, in fact, a completely new uniform.